Doctoral Studies

 Short-term and Finishing Grants

-In 2024 and 2025, the GSL will offer its member the opportunity to apply for short term and finishing grants.
+In 2025, the GSL will offer its member the opportunity to apply for short term and finishing grants.

 For more information on the scholarships and the applications process, please see the documents below.
 It arshipis strongly recommended that you discuss your plans of application as early as possible with the GSL Office Manager (ines.barner), so that they can provide feedback on your plans and, above all, your eligibility to apply. @ unilu.ch